balena-os/balenaos-in-container/README.md

 3. Depending on what resinOS image you are trying to boot, you might need aufs or overlayfs on your host.

 ## How to use
-See the tool's help message.
+See the tool's help message: `./resinos-in-container.sh --help`.

 ## Development
 Want to contribute?
 Great!
 Throw pull requests at us.